jeremenichelli/jeremenichelli.github.io/_posts/2017-03-01-react-views-smooth-transitions.md

 ## time

 There are to paths we can take here.

-One is delaying our animation enough time for the browsers to run optimizations but as little as possible so users don’t notice the delay.
+We could delay our animation enough time for the browsers to run optimizations but as little as possible so users don’t notice the delay.

-The second one is queuing a high priority task on the next available frame using `requestAnimationFrame`.
+The other option is queuing a high priority task using `requestAnimationFrame`.

 ```js
 componentWillAppear(done) {